 5 December, 2019

-There are dozens of articles about the reasons standing behind decisions to outsource software development.
+There are dozens of articles about the reasons standing behind decisions to outsource custom software development.
 Doing the pre-outsourcing research and reading another article which looks like the enumeration of truisms – such as time and money savings – don’t make it easier.
 That’s why I’ve decided to come up with an article which analyses some reasons for software development outsourcing from a slightly different perspective.
 All the cases below are simply based on the most common scenarios we help our clients with.

-The most commonly presented reasons for outsourcing software development are the possibility of time/cost savings, lack of experience in-house, access to a larger talent pool and to the latest technologies provided by an external vendor.
+The most commonly presented reasons for outsourcing software development services are the possibility of time/cost savings, lack of experience in-house, access to a larger talent pool and to the latest technologies provided by an external vendor.
 No one says that these are irrelevant.
 However, it’s worth looking at them from a different perspective.

 Scenario #1: You found your product-market fit but… what’s next?